-Florida also is an elective share law, which means that your spouse is entitled to 30% of your estate, which includes your property, beneficiary designated assets, cash value of life insurance, pension plans, homestead and revocable living trust assets.
+Florida has an elective share law, which means that your spouse is entitled to 30% of your estate, which includes all of your property including beneficiary designated assets, cash value of life insurance, pension plans, and revocable living trust assets.
 The elective share applies even if you have a will and or a trust.
-However, you and your spouse may enter into a properly drawn agreement where a spouse agrees to take less than the elective share or designate the property subject to the elective share.
+However, you and your spouse may enter into a properly drawn agreement where a spouse agrees to take less than the elective share or designate which property will be subject to the elective share.

-Florida has a restrictive and onerous homestead law that designates who may inherit and reside in homestead.
+Florida has a restrictive and onerous homestead law that designates who may inherit your homestead.
 A will or a trust may not resolve homestead issues but a couple may be able to resolve the situation with a properly drawn agreement.

-It is never a good idea to leave money directly to minors.
-If you do so, the courts will become involved to protect your children and a judge and someone who you trust and who knows your family will make your decisions.
-You can leave money in trust for your children where you decide who handles the money and how they handle it for your children’s benefit.
-However, court involvement does serve a useful purpose if you cannot the people who will manage the funds.
+It is never a good idea to leave money directly to minors either through a will or by beneficiary desiganton.
+If you do so, the courts will decide how your funds will be invested and distributed and not someone you trust and who knows your family.
+You can leave money in trust for your children so you decide how your funds will be protected, invested and distributed to your family.
+However, court involvement serves a useful purpose if you cannot trust the people who will manage your funds.

 Every state has its own rules regarding inheritance, wills, trusts and probate.
 While a will or trust done in another state may be valid in Florida it may not deal with unique Florida laws and rules which may supersede provisions in the will.
 Florida has unique homestead laws that regulate to whom you can leave your homestead.
 You are not free to leave your homestead to whom you wish.
 Your out of state will or trust may not deal with Florida issues and may cause unexpected complications.